 After the project has been deployed and used, the company should monitor it to establish its functioning.
 This includes addressing issues about how the project performs and impacts the organization.
 This is important as the main goal of the project implementation was to help improve operational efficiency and enhance user satisfaction to improve company revenues.
 As such, the company needs to assess how much of the company revenue periodically or positive customer behavior on the website can be related to the new system (Ford & Lyneis, 2020).
 If the company observes some areas with deficiencies, then it should implement a change.
 Overall, monitoring ad evaluation will help enhance the project's relevance in helping the organization achieve its goals.

+Figure 5.1: System Deployment

 References